ARTICLE I. NAME

 The Executive Board shall consist of the President, President-Elect, Past President, Secretary, Treasurer, and Members at Large to ensure that each member school is represented.

-The Executive Board shall be responsible for each of the following: (1) approve committees and chairpersons, (2) serve on the budget committee, (3) approve all expenditures within the budget, (4) carry out policies established by the General Assembly, (5) determine dues and fees, (6) decide dates and arrangements of meetings of the General Assembly, and (7) notify members at least two weeks prior to a meeting of the General Assembly.
+The Executive Board shall be responsible for each of the following: (1) approve committees and chairpersons, (2) serve on the budget committee, (3) approve all expenditures within the budget, (4) carry out policies established by the General Assembly, (5) recommend dues and fees, (6) decide dates and arrangements of meetings of the General Assembly, (7) notify members at least two weeks prior to a meeting of the General Assembly, and (8) appoint members to serve in other roles as needed (e.g. Webmaster, Historian, etc.).

-The Executive Board Meetings will be called by the President at least two weeks prior to the meeting.
+The Executive Board Meetings may be called by any Executive Board member at least two business days prior to the meeting.
+As long as a quorum is present, official Executive Board business may be transacted.

 A quorum shall consist of a majority of the members of the Executive Board.